 To all fans of Czech food!
 Do you want to know what typical recipes represent Czech cuisine?
-What dishes are famous for Czech gastronomy?
+What dishes is Czech gastronomy famous for?
 You've come to the right place, read on!

-➤ I was born in the Czech Republic, and I have lived there for more than 40 years, cooking daily for my family.
-I have carefully selected for you 12 traditional Czech foods that proudly represent our country.
+➤ I was born in the Czech Republic and have lived there for over 40 years, cooking daily for my family.
+I have carefully selected 30 traditional Czech foods that proudly represent our country for you.

 Below the list, you will find a quick description of each dish, including a photo and a link to the authentic recipe (it is written in English, no fear of the Czech language).

-Svíčková is a classic Czech sauce prepared from root vegetables, thickened with roux and softened with cream.
+Svíčková is a classic Czech creamy sauce of root vegetables, thickened with roux, and softened with cream.
 The exact translation into English might be "Beef sirloin in cream sauce", as the dish also includes slow-braised beef.
-The usual accompaniment to the sauce is the famous bread dumplings.
+Usually accompanying the sauce are the famous bread dumplings.

 Svíčková is a festive dish in the Czech Republic, often served as the main course at essential celebrations or weddings.